SandyRodger/JS225_OOJ/discussions.md

+**Most/all of these discussion posts refer to the section of JS229 that comes after the written assessment**

 ## [Testing Template](https://launchschool.com/posts/bbf8d609)

-- I haven't seen this code or project.
-Perhaps it was removed.
-I should try and understand it better.
-- Later posts hint that this is a practice project required after one has completed the written assessment.
+- This is a practice project required after one has completed the written assessment.

 ```javascript
 var $ol = document.querySelector("ol");